spotDL/spotify-downloader/README.md

 - The script will load all the tracks from the playlist into `<playlist_name>.txt`

 - Then you can simply run `python3 spotdl.py --list=<playlist_name>.txt` to download all the tracks.

+#### Download albums

+- You can copy the Spotify URL of the album and pass it in `--album` option.

+For example

+- `python3 spotdl.py --album https://open.spotify.com/album/7CjakTZxwIF8oixONe6Bpb`

+- The script will load all the tracks from the album into `<album_name>.txt`

+- Then you can simply run `python3 spotdl.py --list=<album_name>.txt` to download all the tracks.

 #### Download playlists by username